Error distributions for random grid approximations of multidimensional stochastic integrals: General results

-Weak convergence is stable (or "R\'enyi-stable") if it holds on any subset of $\F$, and the convergence is mixing ( or "R\'enyi-mixing") if in addition the limit is the same on any subset.
-In the present setting this is specified by the following definition. \begin{definition} Let $(X^n)_{n \geq 1}$ be a sequence of random variables defined on the same probability space $(\Omega, \F, \P)$ and with values in $C[0, T]$.
-Then $(X^n)_{n \geq 1}$ {\bf converges stably} to $X$, written $X^n \Rightarrow_{s} X$, if $\E[U f(X^n)]$ converges for any bounded continuous function $f: C[0, T] \to \R$ and any bounded measurable random variable $U$ defined on $(\Omega, \F, \P)$.
-If in addition
+Weak convergence is stable (or ``R\'enyi-stable'') if it holds on any subset of $\F$, and the convergence is mixing (or ``R\'enyi-mixing'') if, in addition, the limit is the same on any subset.
+In the present setting this is specified by the definition which follows below.
+To appreciate part (ii) of the definition, recall that convergence in distribution often is written as $X^n \Rightarrow X$, but that in this notation $X$ is not a random variable defined on some probability space.
+It is just a convenient notation for the limiting distribution of $X_n$.
+However, one can, of course, construct a random variable with this distribution, to give $X$ a life of its own. \begin{definition} (i) Let $(X^n)_{n \geq1}$ be a sequence of random variables defined on the same probability space $(\Omega, \F, \P)$ and with values in $C[0, T]$.
+Then $(X^n)_{n \geq1}$ \textit{converges stably} if $\E[U f(X^n)]$ converges for any bounded continuous function $f\dvtx C[0, T] \to\R$ and any bounded measurable random variable $U$ defined on $(\Omega, \F, \P)$.
+If, in addition,